 A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-Australia: Through The Snow Gums On Boards -
+Skiing in Australia: Through The Snow Gums On Boards

 The alpine regions of Australia are found mainly in the two states of New South Wales and Victoria.
 There’s a beauty to skiing the snow gums of Australia knowing you won’t find these eucalyptus trees on any other ski field in the world.
 There are 16 ski resorts in Australia.